Have you ever wanted to read the Bible without leaving your queerness behind?....

 We’ll send you a reminder email and post an announcement in the discussion app (Slack) whenever new materials are available.

-There are 5 weekly Office Hour calls.
-Those happen Sundays at 5pm EDT starting April 18.
+There are 6 weekly Coaching calls.
+Those happen Sundays at 5pm EDT starting with a kickoff call on April 24th.
 You can pre-submit questions and they are recorded so that you can still participate even if you can’t attend live.
-In past courses, about a quarter of the folks attended the Office Hours live.
-We designed the course so that it can still be interactive even if you can’t or don’t want to attend the live office hours.
+In past courses, about a quarter of the folks attended the coaching calls live.
+We designed the course so that it can still be interactive even if you can’t or don’t want to attend the live coaching calls.
 And for it to still be valuable even if you don’t want to interact at all.
 Some people prefer to go through everything privately.
+Additionally, there will be a closing worship experience featuring all the final projects on Sunday, June 12th, time TBD.

 If you can have one block of 45 minutes to watch the weekly lesson and then two 30-minute blocks (or one hour-long block) of time to go through the workbook, that’s enough to get something out of it.